changyang1230/google-sheet-autoreply/README.md

 When properly set up, this script will:
 - Automatically check your email every 5 minutes.
-- Detect standard Google Sheet request email by matching the subject line.
+- Detect unread standard Google Sheet request email by matching the subject line.
 - Correctly replies to the sender's email address with a canned response (instead of the incorrect reply-to email of Google Sheets).
-- Mark the sent email as read.
+- Mark both the original email and the reply as read.